Limit Automatic Meeting Joins

 The AutoAdmittedUsers control in a Teams meeting policy controls who can enter a meeting automatically (without being forced to wait in the lobby).
 Up to now, the accepted values were:

 - EveryoneInCompany: All accounts in the same tenant can join automatically.
+This includes guest users from the tenant directory.

 - EveryoneInSameAndFederatedCompany: Accounts in the same tenant and accounts in other federated tenants can join automatically.